davidTens/TVSeries-App/README.md

 User can also see similar tv series on the detail page.

-Time spent roughly ~ 25 hours.
+Time spent around ~ 25 hours.